 The API version that you see in the

 phpinfofile is the built-in MySQL API that PHP includes.

 buildapacheapplication uses the MySQL libraries and headers on the server itself, and you change the MySQL version, Apache cannot function correctly.
 Because cPanel & WHM updates MySQL RPMs whenever Red Hat releases updates, this could automatically break thousands of servers within a few hours.
 For this reason, cPanel, L.L.C. always builds Apache and PHP with the

 You can use MySQL version 5.7 or 8.0 on Amazon Relational Database™ Service (RDS) servers.
 We do not support MariaDB on Amazon RDS servers.

 The following versions of MySQL are available:

-If you currently run MySQL 5.6 or earlier and you wish to upgrade to MySQL 8.0, you must first upgrade to MySQL 5.7.
+If your server currently runs MySQL 5.6 or earlier and you wish to upgrade it to MySQL 8.0, you must first upgrade the server to MySQL 5.7.

 MySQL 8.0 is the only database service and version that cPanel & WHM version 100 supports for Ubuntu® 20.04.